TheBATeam/Batch-WI-FI-Brute-Forcer/README.md

 There are 3 types of attacks:

 1. BRUTE FORCE ATTACK FOR PASSWORD CRACKING
 This type of attacks are simply try all possible combinations.
 And, it seems weird and impractical at first.
-But, as computers can do billion of calculations per second – so, it is not that much impractical to try out everything.
+But, as computers can do billion of **calculations** per second – so, it is not that much impractical to try out everything.
 The only problem is – it needs time; HELL LOT OF TIME!

 2. DICTIONARY ATTACK
-In this type of password hacking attack – again we try all passwords, but this time they are stored in a text file that you have given to the program.
+In this type of password **hacking attack** – again we try all **passwords**, but this time they are stored in a text file that you have given to the program.
 So, the program only refers to a few password combinations to verify the accessibility of the network.

 3. THE MASKED ATTACK
-In masked attack; we apply a bit different approach – Here the concept is to try all possible combinations in a way programmer defines.
-And, in this attack hackers combine some social engineering to make it better and less hard for the dumb computer.
+In masked attack; we apply a bit different approach – Here the concept is to try all possible **combinations** in a way programmer defines.
+And, in this attack **hackers** combine some social engineering to make it better and less hard for the dumb computer.

 ```For example: Try all birthdates or phone numbers.
 ```